CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Requires some learning to get up to speed

-The Top Race Robot Dog is a good option for pet-loving preschoolers (particularly if you want to see how they’ll do with a “dog,” ya know?)
-Catch this robot pup on wheels, with a wide range of movements built in, including sitting, walking, dancing and bowing.
-The toy can mimic the sound of 10 different animals and obeys 12 voice directions.
-It also comes with a remote with large buttons and a tapered design that little fingers can easily grip and operate.
+The Top Race Robot Dog is a good option for pet-loving 3-year-olds (particularly if you want to see how they’ll do with a dog, ya know?)
+Catch this robot pup on wheels with a wide range of life-like movements built in, including sitting, walking, dancing and bowing.
+The toy can even mimic the sounds of 10 different animals and obey 12 voice commands, helping your toddler get to grips with their communication skills.
+They can also get to work on early logic skills by programming their own commands and custom sequences.
+Plus, it comes with a remote with large buttons and a tapered design that little fingers can easily grip and operate.
+And when not flexing their blossoming coding skills, the robot dog toy’s responsiveness to touch offers a sweet chance to explore caregiving through pretend play.

 Buy Now